11 Best Pieces of Advice for Generation Z

 1-Don’t settle for a career that you aren’t passionate about.

 Some parents and teachers have always wanted us to get a job that pays the bills because that was the only way we were going to survive life.
 Believe me, when I say this if that’s how you chose your jobs, you’re going to have a lot of them.
-You won’t last long at that kind of job and the smart companies will send you on your way in favor of someone who wants to be there and work hard.
+You won’t last long at that kind of job and the smart companies will send you on your way in favour of someone who wants to be there and work hard.
 When you choose a career you’re passionate about, you work longer hours willingly, you are excited to go to work and you will accomplish a lot more.
 Life is too short to settle for a paycheck if you choose passion over a paycheck and I promise you won’t regret it.

 2-Don’t play it safe, take risks.